10 Best things to do in Sintra – Complete guide

 Sintra is the most charming village in Portugal.
 The Pena Palace and the Moorish Castle alone are more than enough reasons to visit, but the village has much more to visit and explore.
 Come and discover what to visit and do in Sintra.

-With so many things to do in Sintra, you won’t know where to turn first.
+You won’t know where to turn first with so many things to do in Sintra.
 If you only have one day to visit the town, we recommend visiting the Moorish castle, the Pena National Palace, and Quinta da Regaleira.
 And, of course, eat some travesseiros from Piriquita, one of the best sweets in Portugal.

 But the ideal is to have 2 or 3 days to explore Sintra.
-This way you can also go to the wonderful Quinta de Monserrate its gardens, visit the historic center of Sintra, and much more.
-In this article, we explore all the best things to do in Sintra.
+This way, you can also visit the wonderful Quinta de Monserrate and its gardens, the historic center of Sintra, and do much more.
+This article explores all the best things to do in Sintra.

 The village of Sintra is very close to Lisbon, just 30 km, half an hour away.
 That’s why it’s also the ideal place for a day trip from Lisbon.
 And it is a mandatory place to visit in Portugal.